rubencodes/recal/README.md

 ### Date Range Picker

-To create a date range picker, use the `Calendar` component as follows:
+To create a date range picker, use the `DateRangePicker` component as follows:

 ```javascript
 class MyDateRangePicker extends React.Component {